2025–26 Inter Milan season: August

 On 25 August 2025, Inter began their Serie A campaign with a commanding 5–0 victory against Torino, as Alessandro Bastoni, Marcus Thuram (who netted a brace), Lautaro Martínez and new signing Ange-Yoan Bonny all found the scoresheet.

-On 31 August, Mehdi Taremi departed Inter after just one season, completing a move to Greek side Olympiacos.
+On 31 August, Mehdi Taremi departed Inter after just one season, moving to Super League Greece club Olympiacos.
 On the same day, the team suffered their first defeat of the season, as Udinese came from behind to claim a 2–1 victory after Denzel Dumfries had initially put Inter ahead.

 September

 On deadline day, Inter finalised two defensive moves: Swiss centre-back Manuel Akanji was brought in from Manchester City on a season-long loan, while French defender Benjamin Pavard was loaned to Marseille for the same duration.

+Inter's first game of September was against rivals Juventus at Juventus Stadium.
+Lloyd Kelly would open the scoring for Juventus but Hakan Calhanoglu would equalise in the 30th minute before Kenan Yildiz made it 2-1 eight minutes later with the first half finishing 2-1 to Juventus.
+Calhanoglu would equalise for the 2nd time in the 65th minute before Marcus Thuram gave Inter the lead for the first time in the 76th minute.
+Juventus would then equalise with Marcus Thuram's brother, Khephren Thuram scoring in the 80th minute before Juventus grabbed the winner in stoppage time with a Vasilije Adzic long range effort.
+This left Inter 11th in the league after 3 games.

+Inter would then begin their Champions League campaign away to Ajax at the Johan Cruijff ArenA.
+They would go onto to win the game 2-0 after goals from Marcus Thuram late in the first half and early in the second half.

+Inter would then win their next two league games, beating Sassuolo 2-1 at home and Cagliari 2-0 away moving them up to 5th in the table.

+Inter would then finish September by beating Slavia Prague 3-0 in the champions league at the San Siro putting them third in the league phase table after two games.